 Things to do in Northwest Costa Rica

 Northwest Costa Rica offers a stunning variety of natural landscapes and a number of world-class wildlife refuges and national parks.
-The region is scenically spectacular with volcanoes, forests, lakes, rivers and fertile lowlands, interspersed with small villages.
-Fortuna and Liberia are both good bases from which to explore the numerous attractions of Northwest Costa Rica, and the Monteverde community is an attraction in itself.
+The region is scenically spectacular, with volcanoes, forests, lakes, rivers, and fertile lowlands interspersed with small villages.
+Fortuna and Liberia are both good bases from which to explore the many attractions of Northwest Costa Rica, and the Monteverde community is an attraction in itself.

-The Monteverde Cloud Forest Biological Reserve is one of the most famous attractions of Costa Rica and many visitors travel to the country primarily to experience this magical, misty forest world.
-The other well-known park in the region is the Arenal Volcano National Park, which attracts visitors from all over the globe with its visibly active volcano.
-In both parks there are a variety of hikes and activities to be enjoyed.
+The Monteverde Cloud Forest Biological Reserve is one of Costa Rica's most famous natural destinations, and many visitors travel to the country specifically to experience this magical, mist-shrouded forest.
+Another iconic park in the region is Arenal Volcano National Park, which draws travellers from around the world with its dramatic volcanic scenery and wide range of outdoor activities.
+Both parks offer a variety of hiking trails and nature experiences.

 Arenal Volcano National Park